2BitWizard/GB_Mini_Camera/README.md

 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

 ## Notes (please read completely before attempting the project)
-- It is not reported in the original repo but C10 capacity must be doubled to remove any graphical glitch.
-You can either use a 44 pf capacitor or two 22pf capacitors in parallel.
+- It is not reported in the original repo but C10 capacity must be increased to remove any graphical glitch due to FRAM timing inconsistencies.
+You should use a 39 pf capacitor instead of a 22 pf as indicated on the schematic.
 - The AM29F080B is discontinued but easy to find on Aliexpress for cheap (batches are mainly recycled chips but there are lots of old new stocks).
 It can be fun to dump the content to see what was the chip usage before its recycling.
 - Some versions of the FM28V100-TG by Cypress semiconductors come without a dot to indicate pin 1 but only a side notch.
 The side notch also indicates the row where pin 1 is located, so it must be soldered with notch pointing down (same as the dot if present).
 - The M74VHC1GU04DFT1G signal inverter is becoming hard to source in 2024 so it is recommended to switch to a MC74VHC1GU04DF1G (same pinout, same characteristics).
 The SC-88 package version is quite hard to find on Aliexpress but available on Mouser and Digikey.
 Chip marking must be **V6** in case of doubt when receiving the order.